Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 - `tankSize`: The size of the user's gas tank in gallons.
 - `tankFill`: The current fill of the user's gas tank as a percentage.

-The cookies are set individually, so they may be accessed after the user enters their relevant car data.
-That is, `year` is available as soon as they select a year from the year dropdown, their tank fill on the slider, etc. The two cookies `mpg` and `carID` are only available after the user selects data from all three dropdowns.
+The first 9 cookies are saved after the user enters their car option. `tankSize` and `tankFill` are saved as soon as the user inputs them.